Search ImagingPixel for Images by Camera or Lens

 Canoscan 9000F Mark II

 The rule?
 Keep it simple.
 Pick the strongest element of the shot, focus on what catches and engages the eye, and use the leading line and negative space to accentuate its prominence.
-Use the rule-of-thirds to help you compose.
-Work on a good depth of field to draw the eye to the focus of the composition.
+Use the rule of thirds to help you compose.
+Work on a good depth of field to draw the eye to the composition's focus.
 Go for distinct textures and colors, get the light just right, and work from a vantage point that will put all these in perspective.

 Malaysia's Online Marketplace for Vintage Film and Digital Cameras, Lenses,